25prabhu10/notes/docs/Concepts/Azure/Azure_SignalR.md

 The server is responsible for exposing a SignalR endpoint and managing client connections

 - The endpoints map to a [SignalR hub](#hub)
-- Expose hub methods that clients can call, and also events that clients can subscribe to (these are called [RPC]())
+- Expose hub methods that clients can call, and also events that clients can subscribe to (these are called [RPC](../Web/RPC.md) methods)

 #### Hub